-By now, you’ve probably read countless articles and stories about the benefits of yoga towards living a fit and healthy lifestyle.
-For many people, this means finding a nearby studio for regular classes or perhaps connecting with a local teacher that someone recommends.
+By now, you’ve probably read countless articles and stories about the benefits of yoga toward living a fit and healthy lifestyle.
+For many people, this means finding a nearby studio for regular classes or perhaps connecting with a local teacher someone recommends.

-If this is something that appeals to you, then you’ll need to create your own home yoga space.
-You won’t need much space, just a little corner in your living room will do.
+If this is something that appeals to you, then you’ll need to create your own home yoga environment.
+You won’t need much space, just a mat-sized corner in your living room will do.
 You’ll want to build a space that is both calming and inspiring.
 Setting up a yoga space is unique to you and your practice, so here are a few suggestions to get started:

-Create a point of inspiration.
-Whether it’s the view from your window, a special statue, a feather you found on a magical adventure, a picture of a shirtless Adam Levine, or a painting that transports you — let that piece be the focal point of your space.
+- Create a point of inspiration.
+Whether it’s the view from your window, a special statue, a feather you found on a magical adventure or a painting that transports you — let that piece be the focal point of your space.
 Without inspiration, you lack an emotional connection to your practice.

-You will need yoga mats.
-We say “mats” (plural) incase you and your fellow weekend warriors want to throw a blissed-out yoga soiree.
-Select mats in a color and texture that you love, as this serves as the foundation of your practice.
+- You will need yoga mats.
+We say “mats” (plural) in case you and your fellow weekend warriors want to throw a blissed-out yoga soiree.
+Select mats in a color and texture you love, as this serves as the foundation of your practice.

 After you have the essentials, create calm energy with mindful-meditation.
-You can use extra cushions that you have lying around the house, or you may choose to invest in a buckwheat meditation cushion.
-A good mediation cushion will make it easier for you to sit up straight and breathe with ease.
-Remember that breathing exercises themselves are part of yoga and a healthy aspect of the practice.
-Through our practice and in changing our breath, we learn that we can change our mood.
+You can use extra cushions you have lying around the house, or you may choose to invest in a buckwheat meditation cushion.
+A good meditation cushion makes it easier for you to sit up straight and breathe with ease.
+Remember breathing exercises themselves are part of yoga and a healthy aspect of the practice.
+Through our practice, and in changing our breath, we learn we can change our mood.

-Nothing sets the mood like music.
+- Nothing sets the mood like music.
 Set up some speakers in the corner of your space.
-Whether you subscribe to a yoga playlist on Spotify or Pandora, or rock out to your own favorite tunes, music will make a world of difference!
+Whether you subscribe to a yoga playlist on Spotify or Pandora, or rock out to your own favorite tunes, music makes a world of difference!

-Another way to awaken your senses is by candles (scented or unscented) or incense.
+- Another way to awaken your senses is by candles or a diffuser.
 Day or night, candles warm up any space.
 You can arrange them in the corners of your room or surrounding your inspirational pieces.
 The flame alone can challenge you during a balancing pose.
-Additionally, incense can help to cleanse the energy of your space.
+Additionally, a diffuser with essential oils can help reduce stress.

 Download a yoga or meditation timer app.
-This will allow you to keep track of time without the distraction of glancing at a clock or watch.
+This allows you to keep track of time without the distraction of glancing at a clock or watch.
 Most of these apps have gentle tones to notify you of the time.
-Set your timer for 30 to 60 minutes, and dive in to your practice feeling relaxed and open.
+Set your timer for 30–60 minutes, and dive into your practice feeling relaxed and open.

 To be inspired in yoga is to rejuvenate your practice, which ultimately rewrites your attitude.
-And a regular at home yoga practice can be a terrific activity towards helping achieve your weight loss goals.
+And a regular at-home yoga practice can be a terrific activity toward helping achieve your weight-loss goals.